oracle/centos2ol/README.md

    stale repositories.
 1. Disable all non-CentOS repositories.
 You can re-enable the repos after the switch.
 1. Ensure you have at least 5GB of free space in `/var/cache`.
+1. Ensure at least 100GB of free space in /boot if it is a separate partition
 1. All automatic updates, e.g. via `yum-cron` should be disabled.

 ## Usage